-Dennis Glocke joined the faculty of the Penn State School of Music in 1996 when he was appointed director of concert bands.
-He has received degrees in conducting from Northwestern University, where he studied with John P. Paynter, and in music education from the University of Wisconsin at Madison, where his principal teachers were H. Robert Reynolds and Eugene Corporon.
-Prior to his appointment at Penn State, he served as associate director of bands at The University of Michigan, director of bands at the University of Wisconsin at Stevens Point, and as a band director in the Oconomowoc, Wisconsin, public schools.
+Dennis Glocke was appointed director of concert bands at Penn State in 1996.
+He received degrees in conducting from Northwestern University, where he studied with John P. Paynter, and in music education from the University of Wisconsin at Madison, where his principal conducting teachers were H. Robert Reynolds and Eugene Corporon.